microsoft/BlingFire/README.md

 Bling Fire Tokenizer is a tokenizer designed for fast-speed and quality tokenization of Natural Language text.
 It mostly follows the tokenization logic of NLTK, except hyphenated words are split and a few errors are fixed.
 Currently released model supports most of the languages except East Asian (Chinese Simplified, Traditional, Japanese, Korean, Thai).
 You should expect good results if a language uses space as a main token delimitter.
 The tokenizer high level API designed in a way that it requires 0 configuration, or initialization, or additional files and is friendly for use from languages like Python, Perl, C#, Java, etc. It is fast as uses deterministic finite state machines underneath.

-## Getting Started

-To start using Bling Fire Library and Finite State Machine manipulation tools, you can build the project on Windows/Linux with [CMake](https://cmake.org/).
-You need this if you want to create your own tokenization / segmentation, stemming etc. logic or need finite state machines for any other need.
-If you simply want to use the existing Python library you don't need this step.

-For Python users, you can install the latest release using [pip](https://pypi.org/project/pip/).
-`pip install blingfire`

 ## Benchmarking

 Comparing Bling Fire with other popular NLP libraries, Bling Fire shows **10X faster** speed in tokenization task